WHAT TO PACK FOR SWITZERLAND – PACKING LIST

 - My camera is a must – because Europe has so many great spots that need to be photographed.

-- I have to admit, that I still don’t have a kindle, so a “real” book is often an essential
+- I admit that I still don’t have a kindle, so a “real” book is often essential.

 - Power Charger- how long does your phone battery last?
-Not long? neither does mine, so this is an essential
+Not long?
+Neither does mine, so this is essential.

 - Umbrella (it can still rain quite a lot in the summer)